My Approach to Therapy

 What can you get out of your therapy sessions?

 Therapy can help guide you to find effective and satisfying ways to make healthier and more fulfilling choices in the future.
 As you share your past and/or day-to-day experiences, I will help you interpret and recognise important patterns between your past experiences and present behaviour, helping you to gain insight into your current situation.
 By building self-knowledge and self-awareness, my clients are able to grow and conquer issues which may at times feel all-consuming or overwhelming.

 Psychotherapy is not a quick fix or a perfect solution, but it is a commitment to yourself and your emotional wellbeing that can be very rewarding, albeit sometimes challenging.

-I know it’s difficult to take the first step to acknowledge there are some issues you are not happy with, and your life is not quite how you wanted it to be – but that’s why you’re here.
+I know that it’s difficult to take the first step by acknowledging that there are some issues you are not happy with, and your life is not quite how you wanted it to be – but that’s why you’re here.

 So let me explain what to expect if you decide to give therapy a try, and take the next step to change your life.

 Sandra Hughes MA, Dip.
 Psych.

 I am an "integrative therapist", meaning I am qualified in many different schools of psychotherapy and combine them in the treatment of clients, therefore I am able to offer a range of talking therapies:

 The type you find suitable will depend on your issue, your needs, and your personality.